 "High School Musical" - Style Production in the Halls of RPCI

-Roswell Park Cancer Institute Produces Hip Hop Song and Video to Raise Cancer Awareness Among Generation Y
+Roswell Park Comprehensive Cancer Center Produces Hip Hop Song and Video to Raise Cancer Awareness Among Generation Y

 The song, written and recorded by record producer Jeremy “Cochise” Ball, conveys the message that no gift is too small - anyone can make a difference in the fight against cancer.
 Ball, who is now based in Buffalo, has worked with numerous award-winning artists including Notorious B.I.G. and Akon.